San9130/AI/Explain-Jargon-Flask/README.md

 3. **Set your OpenAI API key:**
    - Create a `.env` file or set the `OPENAI_API_KEY` environment variable.
+   - Generate a new OpenAPI key here: https://platform.openai.com/api-keys.
+Then assign it to `OPENAI_API_KEY`.

 4. **Run the app:**
    ```bash